-If you’re of age, you might find it useful to set yourself a budget before you head to the bar.
+If you’re of age, you might find it useful to set a budget before going to the bar.
 Drinks are expensive, so if you’re conscious of how many shots you’re buying, it might help you think about how much you’re actually drinking.
 It will also help you think twice before getting another drink as soon as you finish your last one.
 And, setting a drink budget can make you slow down while drinking, giving you time to sit, stand and/or dance.

-One easy way to set and follow a budget for the bar is to bring a small amount of cash so you’re less likely to mindlessly tap your credit card over and over again.
+One easy way to set and follow a budget for the bar is to bring a small amount of cash so you’re less likely to mindlessly tap your card over and over again.
 That said, you should bring your credit card or a second piece of ID with you since BC requires two pieces to buy alcohol.